anchpop/wise_mans_haskell/book.md

 ## Building Projects for Distribution

 Often you'd like to send a `.exe` file (or similar) to someone, so they can enjoy and experience it themselves.
 To do that, we need to *build* our project.
 To do that, run `stack build` while in the `textAdventure/` directory.
 In the terminal, you should see some text that says `Installing executable textAdventure in <directory>`.
-Go to that directory, and you should see a nice little standalone file you can share to all your friends!
+Go to that directory, and you should see a nice little standalone file you can share with all your friends!

 # More Helpful Typeclasses

 ## Functors

 !newthought(In Haskell), whenever there's a container of some arbitrary "stuff" that can be mapped over, it's a good candidate for the `Functor` typeclass!marginnote(Something in the `Functor` typeclass is called a *functor*, *endofunctor*, or sometimes a *covariant endofunctor*.
 But you'd only ever call it anything but "functor" if you were trying to show off your category theory chops.).
-The most common example is lists.
+The most common example is Lists.
 There's only one function inside the `Functor` typeclass, and that's `fmap`, which is just like `map`.

 ```haskell
 instance Functor [] where